 Secure Boot does not require a Trusted Platform Module (TPM).

 To enable kernel-mode debugging, enable TESTSIGNING, or to disable NX, you must disable Secure Boot.
-For more info, see Windows 8 Secure Boot Key Creation and Management Guidance.
+For detailed info for OEMs, see Windows 8 Secure Boot Key Creation and Management Guidance.

 When Secure Boot is activated on a PC, the PC checks each piece of software, including the UEFI drivers (also known as Option ROMs) and the operating system, against databases of known-good signatures maintained in the firmware.
 If each piece of software is valid, the firmware runs the software and the operating system.

 Before the PC is deployed, the OEM stores the Secure Boot databases onto the PC.
 This includes the signature database (db), revoked signatures database (dbx), and Key Enrollment Key database (KEK) onto the PC.
 These databases are stored on the firmware nonvolatile RAM (NV-RAM) at manufacturing time.